hexalang/Hexa/docs/reference.md

 // Inclusive loop syntax N/A, just use +1
 for i in n + 1 {}
+for i in 0 ... n + 1 {} // Interval accepts expressions on both sides
 ```

 #### Open Questions (Loops)